feaser/microtbx-demos/demos/modbus/ARM_CORTEXM_ST_Nucleo_F091RC/GCC/README.md

 # Prerequisites

-It is assumed that [CMake](https://cmake.org/) the [ARM GCC Embedded toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) are installed on the system and available on the PATH.
+It is assumed that [CMake](https://cmake.org/), [Cppcheck](https://cppcheck.sourceforge.io/) and the [ARM GCC Embedded toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) are installed on the system and available on the PATH.
 Additionally, the GNU tools *make* and *rm* should be installed and available on the path.
 Windows users can install the [GNU MCU Eclipse Windows Build Tools](https://gnu-mcu-eclipse.github.io/windows-build-tools/) for this.
 On a Debian/Ubuntu based system, the GNU tools can be installed with the following command:

 ```sh
 sudo apt-get install build-essential